elton0895/sketch-comments/README.md

 ### Swich comment position `ctrl` + `alt` + `⌘` + `/`

-This keeps the tip position still but moved the comment body.
+This keeps the tip position still but moves the comment body.
 Useful when commenting near the edges of an artboard.

 1. Select a comment
 2. Keep running the "Switch Position" command until the desired position